• Skip to main content

 Last Updated on July 15, 2019 by Swagatam Leave a Comment

-The post explains a battery charger circuit specifically designed for camper and motorhome applications, so it can serve as an effective camper/motorhome battery charger circuit operating through any shore power supply source.
+In this post I have explained a battery charger circuit specifically designed for camper and motorhome applications, so it can serve as an effective camper/motorhome battery charger circuit operating through any shore power supply source.
 The idea was suggested by "music girl".

 Battery Charger for Motorhomes